microchip-pic-avr-examples/pic18f47q10-cnano-spi-master-send-bare/readme.md

 |RC7 (SS2)     | Digital Output     |

 ## Operation
 Run the code, connect an oscilloscope or logic analyzer to the pins and see the results.
-The device will transmit `writeData` continuously through its SDO channel and will select the two slave devices one at a time.
+The device will transmit `writeData` continuously through its SDO channel and will select the two slave devices, one at a time.

 <img src="Images/PIC18F47Q10-Curiosity-Nano.png" alt="Hardware Setup"/>